2sic/2sxc/ToSIC_SexyContent/Docs-Generator/namespaces/ToSic.Sxc/Web/edit.contextattributes.md

 All client-side scripts need to know what _Context_ they are in, meaning which DNN-Module, which 2sxc-App, which Zone, permissions etc. Read about it in @HowTo.DynamicCode.ContextAttributes.

 By default, this context is already provided by the environment, but sometimes a _new context_ must provide overrides.
-This is rare, but important, for example using [inner-content][inner-content].
+This is rare, but important, for example using @Concepts.InnerContent.

 So the `ContextAttributes` will provide this information in some hidden html.